AryanDAG/Mentor_Match/frontend/README.md

-This is Mentor Match named aryan
+This is Mentor Match named aryans